Pierre Salinger: Senate run

 Following his service in the Kennedy and Johnson administrations, Salinger returned to California and ran for the Senate.
 He defeated California State Controller Alan Cranston in a contentious Democratic primary.
 California Governor Pat Brown, who had supported Cranston, appointed Salinger a Democratic senator to fill the vacancy resulting from the July 30, 1964, death of retiring Senator Clair Engle; he took office on August 4, 1964.
 In his bid for a full six-year term in the 1964 election, Salinger was defeated by former actor and vaudeville song and dance man George Murphy following a campaign in which Salinger's recent return to his native state became an issue and his legal residency was being challenged in court.
 He was also hurt by his adamant support, despite advice from his political managers, of legislation banning racial housing discrimination.
 Salinger's loss made California the sole Democratic-held seat to go Republican in what was otherwise a Democratic landslide.

 Salinger resigned from the Senate on December 31, 1964, three days before his term was to expire.
 Murphy, who was to take office on January 3, 1965, was appointed to fill the remaining two days of Salinger's term, giving Murphy a slight advantage in seniority in the Senate over other members elected in 1964 when seniority was more vital in Senate affairs than now.

 Salinger went on to work in the private sector, which included a stint as a vice president of Continental Airlines.
+He was a limited partner in a syndicate led by Gene Klein and Sam Schulman that bought a controlling interest in the San Diego Chargers for $10 million on 25 August 1966.
+He sold his interest in the ballclub two years later prior to the start of the 1968 season.